OT-BUILDPIPER-MARKETPLACE/BP-SONAR-SCANNER-STEP/README.md

 # BP-SONAR-SCANNER-STEP
 A BP step to perform SonarQube scanning and optionally send the results to an MI server.

+## Latest Changes
+- Updated sonar to v7.0.2
+- Fixed duplicate log prints
+- Removed MI data push

+To use MI code, checkout to this branch's commit - `6a8b3dd376f7435158122046c5cf28d971075e7a`

 ## Setup

 ### Clone the Repository